ajaykumarsampath/APG--stochastic-optimal-control/README.md

 TEST FUNCTIONS:

+The main test function is "test_APG.m".
+This function just APG algorithm for various sampling points.

-The test-function compare the perfomace of APG algorithm in CPU, in GPU and other commercial solvers.
+In other test functions, the perfomace of APG algorithm in CPU, in GPU and other commercial solvers.
 To solve it in GPUs, we create a optimization problem in headers and solve it.
 For more information check the TB-GPAD repository.
 These test files have complicated options to check the perfomace over a 100 inital points with different